richard-shan/fabRepo/docs/lessons/week1/gitlab.md

 </center>
 <br>

-Having installed MkDocs via pip, I ran "<span style="color:blue">mkdocs new richard-shan</span>" in the top-level fab folder to initialize a new MkDocs project in my git directory.
-I then navigated to the project folder and ran "<span style="color:blue">mkdocs serve</span>" to locally host my website for testing and viewing.
+Having installed MkDocs via pip, I ran ```mkdocs new richard-shan``` in the top-level fab folder to initialize a new MkDocs project in my git directory.
+I then navigated to the project folder and ran ```mkdocs serve``` to locally host my website for testing and viewing.

 <pre><code class="language-none">PS C:\fab> <span style="color:blue">mkdocs new richard-shan</span>
 INFO    -  Creating project directory: richard-shan